Breakaway (2011 film): Reception

-International

 Breakaway received negative reviews from critics upon release.
 Rotten Tomatoes reports a 20% approval rating, based on five reviews.

-Hindi
+At the Indian box office, the film opened poorly and subsequently failed to pick up over the weekend.
+The film then faced a further drop throughout the next few days worldwide and was declared a "disaster" by Box Office India.

 The film was dubbed into Hindi and retitled as Speedy Singhs, but opened to mostly negative reviews from Indian critics.
 Taran Adarsh from Bollywood Hungama rated it as 1.5 out of 5 and said "Speedy Singhs fails to deliver!"
 Komal Nahta gave it 1 out of 5 stars and claimed "If you want to watch a disaster version of Chak De!
 India, definitely watch Speedy Singhs!"

-At the box office, the film opened poorly and subsequently failed to pick up over the weekend.
-The film then faced a further drop throughout the next few days worldwide and was declared a "disaster" by Box Office India.